Skip to Content

 What Are The Different Types Of Chainsaw Chains?

-To further help you answer the question if chainsaw blades universal, we must narrow down to various types of chains available in the market.
-If you are a seasoned woodworker-always using different models of chains you would agree that choosing or replacing a chain often depends on the purpose for which you need one.
+You would agree that choosing or replacing a chain often depends on the purpose for which you need one.
 Learning about variants of chainsaw chains will make your work easier.
+We will look at the three main chain types:

 ● Full Chisel Cutters